Candles were never just about light but about spirit too; handmade candles just contain more of it.

 It all begins at the hive.
 I procure Canadian cappings wax from beekeepers who haven't scorched or overheated the wax when separating out the honey.
 Then, in order to maintain the integrity of the wax, I filter it down to one micron through a gentle and thorough cleaning process.

-When making the candles, in order to keep alive it's full-bodied aroma, rich yellow colour and texture, the beeswax is heated carefully in small batches until melted.
-The filtered wax is then poured into the candle moulds to cool.
-Each candle is fitted with an appropriate sized 100% cotton wick.
+When making the candles, in order to keep alive it's full-bodied aroma, rich yellow colour and texture, the beeswax is carefully melted in small batches, filtered, then poured into the candle moulds to cool.
+Each and every candle is poured by hand and fitted with an appropriate sized 100% cotton wick.

-As a former chef I've always been passionate about what I put on your plate - I want your approval so this demands my best offering.
-When you burn my beeswax candles, I'd like your personal time and space to be enhanced because of their superior quality.
+As a former chef I've always been passionate about what I put on your plate–I want your approval so this demands my best offering.
+This all, so that I can say with confidence, your personal time and space will be enriched when you burn Your Time™ candles.

 Carol Kubassek, Master Chandler at Your Time Boutique

-What are the benefits of beeswax candles over paraffin or gel candles?
+What are the benefits of beeswax candles over candles made from gel, paraffin, soy or other waxes?

-Beeswax candles burn brighter, longer and cleaner then any other candles.
-Having their own natural honey aroma, they are the perfect alternative especially for people who have asthma, allergies or headaches made worse by paraffin or any artificially scented candles.
+Beeswax candles are the perfect alternative especially for people who have asthma, allergies or headaches made worse by paraffin or any artificially scented candles.

 Paraffin is a petroleum by-product.
 There is a danger lurking behind this seemingly innocuous product.
 It is a known fact, and studies have shown that paraffin candles, especially scented ones, can release far more soot and toxic emissions into the air when burning compared to any other candle.
 Many people experience headaches and dizziness from burning paraffin candles not to mention potential damage to home interiors and contents from candle soot deposits on everything.